-The old saying “Cleanliness is next to Godliness” is quite true when it comes to seed starting.
-Dirty seed starting trays can cause all sorts of problems and diseases.
-Damping off fungus, rot, mold and other microorganisms thrive in the warm, moist environment that many seeds need to germinate.
-You can prevent these problems by learning the proper method of how to clean seed starting trays.
+Reusing seed starting trays without disinfecting them can cause several diseases.
+Damping-off fungus, rot, mold and other microorganisms thrive in the warm, moist environment that many seeds need to germinate.
+You can prevent these problems by disinfecting equipment prior to using it each year.

 Put Trays Away CLEAN

-The first step is to always put your seed starting equipment (and pots) away CLEAN.
-Dump all the soil into the compost pile or garden.
+The first step is to always put away all seed starting equipment at the end of the season clean.
 Use your garden hose with the setting on high or a strong spray to rinse trays.
 Let them dry in the sun.
 Then store them in your shed or garage until next year.

 How to Clean Trays for Seed Starting

 To sterilize your seed starting trays and equipment, you will need: